8 min read

-Many people have been working at home during 2020 and 2021 due to the coronavirus pandemic.
-There are many potential advantages and disadvantages of working at home depending on your occupation, household circumstances and individual working style.
+Many people have been working at home during 2020 and 2021 due to the coronavirus pandemic and now with the government rolling out Plan B, many of us will be going back to WFH.
+There are potential advantages and disadvantages of working at home depending on your occupation, household circumstances and individual working style.
 But what are the costs associated with working from home?

-These are difficult financial times for many, with many people unemployed, furloughed, or working reduced working hours due to covid-19.
-We are yet to see what the potential long-term impacts of coronavirus on the economy may be.
-Companies within some industries such as service industries may have had to furlough their entire workforce due to not being able to operate during coronavirus.
+Covid-19 doesn’t seem to be going away and with the new Omicron variant, we need to be as vigilant as ever.
+These are difficult financial times for many, with many people unemployed, or facing reduced working hours.
+We are only just seeing the potential long-term impacts of coronavirus on the economy.
+Companies within some industries such as service industries may have had to lay off staff or even close.
 These situations can have a huge financial impact on workers, but covid-19 may also have impacted you financially even if you have kept your job and are working at home.

 Many people may find themselves needing help with managing existing debts or needing to borrow extra money now.
-If you need some assistance finding a suitable debt solution for you, you can contact Consolidation Express via the form directly below to receive a confidential call from an experienced advisor.Help Managing Your Money at Home
+If you need some assistance finding a suitable debt solution for you, you can contact Consolidation Express by clicking the button below to receive a confidential call from an experienced advisor.Help Managing Your Money at Home

-The most obvious benefit of working from home during the coronavirus pandemic is for those who are shielding or those who do not need to be in the office to reduce their risk of catching covid-19 by staying at home when possible.
+The most obvious benefit of working from home during the coronavirus pandemic is for those who are shielding or those who do not need to be in the office to reduce their risk of catching covid-19 or the Omicron variant.

 Some of the other potential benefits of working from home are:

 Some workers may have found the experience of working at home beneficial for their work life balance, with some people aiming to find the most lucrative work at home jobs following the pandemic rather than return to the office.
 On the other hand, other people may find that their work life balance has been impacted by coronavirus which may affect their mental health.
 According to Acas, employees working from home in the UK are still covered by the law on working hours.
-Having said this, some employees may find themselves working more hours than they usually would, whether this is due to being at home more in general and not having other social commitments due to the UK government’s guidance to stay at home, or for other reasons, such as if their company is asking for more from its employees to counteract working from home or loss of profits.
+Having said this, how can people keep themselves motivated when working from home?

 The NHS recommends using approaches such as sticking to a routine, setting up a dedicated work space or home office if you can, taking regular breaks and setting boundaries with your family or household members.